 - Google Pixel 3, Pixel 3 XL

 For more information, see O2’s webpage on Wi-Fi Calling and 4G Calling.
-An earlier version of this service (O2 TU Go) closed in October 2017.
+An earlier version of this service used an app called O2 TU Go but this closed in October 2017.

 O2 Wi-Fi Hotspots

-In addition to their 2G, 3G and 4G mobile coverage, O2 also offers more than 15,000 Wi-Fi hotspots that are dotted across the country.
+In addition to their 2G, 3G, 4G and 5G mobile coverage, O2 also offers more than 16,000 Wi-Fi hotspots that are dotted across the country.
 You’ll find an O2 Wi-Fi hotspot in many branches of Subway, Argos, Bella Italia, Café Rogue, Las Iguanas, Costa Coffee, Debenhams, All Bar One, McDonalds and Pizza Hut.

-O2 sometimes advertises their Wi-Fi service as an additional benefit for customers.
-In truth, however, most O2 Wi-Fi hotspots are available free of charge to customers on any mobile network (you just need to sign up to use it).
-The main benefit for O2 customers is “O2 Wi-Fi Extra”, which allows your phone to automatically connect to the Wi-Fi service at 7,000 hotspots.
+Occasionally, O2 advertises their Wi-Fi service as an additional benefit for mobile network customers.
+In truth, however, most O2 Wi-Fi hotspots are available to everyone free of charge (you just need to sign up with an email address and phone number to use it).
+The main benefit for O2 customers is access to “O2 Wi-Fi Extra”, which allows your phone to automatically connect to the Wi-Fi service at 7,000 hotspots.

-You can enter your postcode on O2’s online coverage checker to see a map of O2 Wi-Fi hotspots around you.
-You’ll need to tap on the “O2 Wifi Hotspots” button to see all of the available hotspots.
+You can enter your postcode on O2’s online coverage checker to see a map of O2 Wi-Fi hotspots around your location.
+Tap on the “O2 Wifi Hotspots” button after entering your postcode to see the available hotspots.